Menstrual cramps

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.

-Period pain: woman lying on her back on a couch with her legs pulled up towards her chest holding her belly with both hands.
-Her lips are pressed together slightly.
+Woman lying on a couch with her legs pulled up towards her chest and her arms around her abdomen.

 What are menstrual cramps?